TeoKarakashev/DevOps/README.md

 - **Naming Convention** : `fix/<issue-description>`
 - **Purpose** : Intended for quick fixes that need to be deployed rapidly to address bugs or issues in the production code.

+Local usage

+Open three seperate terminals and navigate to the folder for every service. run npm install in every single folder then proceed to run npm start(for every service).
+You should see a message such as